BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_5_Sending_a_Raw_Transaction_with_a_Locktime.md

   ]
 }
 ```
 Note that the sequence number (4294967294) is less than 0xffffffff.
 This is necessary signalling to show that the transaction includes a locktime.
-It's also done automatically by `bitcoin-cli` If the sequence number is instead set to 0xffffffff, your locktime will be ignored.
+It's also done automatically by `bitcoin-cli`.
+If the sequence number is instead set to 0xffffffff, your locktime will be ignored.

-> **WARNING:** If you are creating a locktime raw transaction by some other means than `bitcoin-cli` you will have to set the sequence to less than 0xffffffff by hand.
+> **WARNING:** If you are creating a locktime raw transaction by some other means than `bitcoin-cli`, you will have to set the sequence to less than 0xffffffff by hand.

 ### Send Your Transaction